cmille47/stocksocial/README.md

 ### 5. Users Should Be Able To See Charts Describing Their Position in Their Leagues
 As a logged in user with portfolios, click on one of the portfolios.
 Click on the League Name.
 User should see a leaderboard chart detailing who is currently leading the league.

-### 6. Developers Should Do Proper Database Updating for the Leagues
-To verify this story, log in as a user and join a league by searching for leagues in the top right corner.
-Click on a league, join it using join league in top right corner of league page.
-Navigate back to dashboard, portfolio + league should appear.
-Logout.
-Log back in.
-If Database was properly handled, league + portfolio will be on the dashboard.